Autism and memory: Visual and spatial memory

 Deficits in spatial working memory appear to be familial in people with autism, and probably even in their close relatives.
 Replication of movements by others, a task that requires spatial awareness and memory capacities, can also be difficult for autistic children and adults.

-People with Asperger's Syndrome were found to have spatial working memory deficits compared with control subjects on the Executive-Golf Task, although these may be indicative of a more general deficit in non-verbal intelligence in people with ASD.
+People with Asperger syndrome were found to have spatial working memory deficits compared with control subjects on the executive-golf task, although these may be indicative of a more general deficit in non-verbal intelligence in people with ASD.
 Despite these results, autistic children have been found to be superior to typically developing children in certain tasks, such as map learning and cued path recall regarding a navigated real-life labyrinth.
-Steele et al. attempt to explain this discrepancy by advancing the theory that the performance of autistic people on spatial memory tasks degrades faster in the face of increasing task difficulty, when compared with normally developed individuals.
+Steele et al. attempts to explain this discrepancy by advancing the theory that the performance of autistic people on spatial memory tasks degrades faster in the face of increasing task difficulty, when compared with normally developed individuals.
 These results suggest that working memory is related with an individual's ability to solve problems, and that autism is a hindrance in this area.

 Autistic people appear to have a local bias for visual information processing, that is, a preference for processing local features (details, parts) rather than global features (the whole).
 One explanation for this local bias is that people with autism do not have the normal global precedence when looking at objects and scenes.
 Alternatively, autism could bring about limitations in the complexity of information that can be manipulated in short-term visual memory during graphic planning.

 The difficulties that individuals with ASD often have in regards to facial recognition has prompted further questions.
-Some research has shown that the fusiform gyrus in ASD individuals acts differently from in non-ASD individuals which may explain the aforementioned troubles regarding facial recognition.
+Some researches have shown that the fusiform gyrus in ASD individuals acts differently from in non-ASD individuals, which may explain the aforementioned troubles regarding facial recognition.

 Research by Baltruschat et al. has shown that improvement in spatial working memory for autistic individuals may be possible.
 Adapting a behaviorist approach by using positive reinforcement could increase WM efficiency in young children with ASD.